dissent

 The growth and pervasiveness of the world wide web has made it easier for dissenting voices to reach an audience.
 Numerous individuals and activist groups have established websites to publicize their beliefs and promote their causes.
 But the web also makes it easier for other people to oppose these causes.
 Unfortunately, in some cases proponents of unpopular views have received hate mail and even threats.
 But many courageous people continue to maintain their sites despite this opposition.
 As the web expands, and the people of different societies use it to learn more about each other, tolerance of previously-unfamiliar viewpoints and beliefs can be expected to increase.

-Many of the sites listed in this directory provide forums which allow people to debate with each other about current issues.
+The Other Voices Directory was created to serve as a guide to some of the dissent that is currently being expressed on the web.
+Many of the listed sites provide forums which allow people to debate with each other about current issues.
 Examples include forums which provide an opportunity for discussions between members of different political parties, or between atheists and Christians.
 In most cases, anyone may join such a forum and participate as a voice in the debates.
 Some websites also allow people to comment on the articles that are published on the site.

 email